 Street Work: We support children and young people whilst they are living and/or working on the street and on dumpsites on a daily basis; we build relationships with them so that they begin to trust our team of Street Workers and Social Workers and have someone they can turn to.
 Our team are their only trusted adults in an emergency or when they need support.

-Street Soccer: Our Street based Sports Programmes delivered in the City Centre and on Kiberani Dumpsite gives an opportunity to children and young people to play and feel safe in their own environment.
+Street Soccer: Our Street based Sports Programmes delivered in the City Centre gives children and young people an opportunity to to play and feel safe in their own environment.
 They also access support from trusted adults in the form of our Street Workers, Football coaches and Social Workers.
 Children and young people also have to the opportunity to access first aid and a healthy nutritious meal

 Papasa: We offer children and young people respite from the daily challenges of street life at our Drop In Centre; giving access to safe spaces to play sports, take part in creative arts sessions, education sessions for those who want to return to school and those who want to learn to read and write.
 Clean water for washing and drinking, a hot nutritious meal, counselling sessions and 1:1s where children and young people can begin to think, if they choose, about a life away from the streets.